Main content

 Taper Fade

 One of the most on-trend cuts of the past decade is the taper fade.
-To achieve a taper fade, ask your barber to taper down the hair on the sides and back of your head while leaving the hair longer at the top.
+To get the look, ask your barber to taper down the hair on the sides and back of your head while leaving the hair longer at the top.
 The result is a subtle gradient that can work with any hair type or texture.

 Taper Fade With Texture

-When it comes to how long you should wear your hair with a taper fade, the choices are endless!
-Keep the top short or leave it long and play with texture and movement.
+When it comes to how long you should wear your hair with a taper fade, the choices are nearly endless.
+Keep the top short or leave it long to play with texture and movement.
+If you do choose to leave some length, emphasize it with a texturizing paste, like the Redken Pliable Paste.
+This formula stays flexible so you can rearrange and tousle your hair until you’re happy with the results.

 Low Fade

 Hoping to subtly edge into a fade?
 Start subtle with a low fade haircut.
-For this look, your barber will trim the hair just above the ears very short, blending it with longer-length hair at the middle of your scalp.
-It’s a simple, easy transition into fades—one that freshens up your look without creating a lot of drama.
+For this look, your barber will trim the hair just above the ears very short, blending it with longer hair at the middle of your scalp.
+It’s a simple, easy transition into a fade—one that freshens up your look without creating a lot of drama.
+To style this cut on the daily, use a texturizing pomade to shape the longer strands atop your head.
+We recommend the Shu Uemura Art of Hair Ishi Sculpt Hair Pomade for long-lasting hold and a demi-matte finish.

 High Fade